cha87de/clouds-exercises/ex-2/lesson-monitoring.md

 - Name: monitoring
 - Source: Create new Volume set to "No", then select Ubuntu Server 16.04 (ubuntu-1604)
-- Flavor: select "medium" (4 cores, 4GB memory, 10GB disk)
+- Flavor: select "small"

 - Select both the default and the monitoring security groups
 - Validate that your ssh key is selected

-Then launch the instance, and attach a public floating ip.
+Then launch the instance (attach a public floating ip as before if necessary).
 Log in via SSH to the new vm with username "ubuntu" and the public IP you got assigned.
 In the new vm, install InfluxDB and Chronograf:

 ```
 curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -